 These graphics illustrate correct ways to attach slings to a hook.

-Graphic "A" shows a vertical application with two sling eyes seated in the bowl of the hook.
+Graphic "A" shows a vertical application with two sling eyes seated hook.

-Graphic "B" shows two slings doubled over the hook and sling eyes pointing down to attachment points.
+Graphic "B" shows two slings doubled over the hook and sling eye attachment points.

-on the hook and the bight pointing down to attachment points.
+Graphic "C" shows two slings doubled with sling eyes on the hook down to attachment points.